N3bby/mobiele-toepassingen_karavaan/domain/README.md

 2. Add a Trip ✔
 3. Get a list of Trips ✔
 4. Get a single Trip by its ID ✔
+5. Remove a Trip ✔
-5. Add a participant to a Trip ✔
+6. Add a participant to a Trip ✔
-6. Get a list of participants to a Trip ✔
+7. Get a list of participants to a Trip ✔
-7. Get a single participant to a Trip by using the Trip ID and the participant ID
+8. Get a single participant to a Trip by using the Trip ID and the participant ID
-6. Add an Expense to a Trip
+9. Add an Expense to a Trip
-7. Add a participant to an Expense
+10. Add a participant to an Expense
-7. Add a Payment to an Expense
+11. Add a Payment to an Expense

 ### 1. Create KaravaanService